List of Power Rangers Ninja Storm characters: Lothor

-An alternate dimension that Goldwinger had Tori transported to featured Lothor as a good guy who worked as the Mayor of Blue Bay Harbor and feared this reality's Ninja Rangers.
-After coming to his senses, Mayor Lothor and his allies helped Tori defeat the evil Ninja Rangers.
+In "A Wild Wipeout", Tori is transported to an alternate dimension where Lothor is the Mayor of Blue Bay Harbor while the Power Rangers terrorize the residents.
+Lothor fears these evil Power Rangers but, at Tori's urging, comes to his senses and works with his allies and Tori to defeat the evil Ninja Rangers.

 Almost a year later in Power Rangers Dino Thunder episode "Thunder Storm," Lothor escapes from the Abyss of Evil and again captures the ninja students.
-Impersonating his brother Kanoi, he lures the Wind Ninja Rangers to a beach where he tricks them into accepting new morphers which make them evil.
+Impersonating his brother, he lures the Wind Ninja Rangers to a beach where he tricks them into accepting new morphers which make them evil.
 They are eventually freed by the Thunder Rangers and Cam, who have managed to retrieve their old powers.
 Lothor then teams up with Mesogog, Dino Thunder's main antagonist.
 After a battle with both Ninja Storm and Dino Thunder, in which both their warriors are defeated, Lothor sends Marah and Kapri to battle against the rangers as a last effort to win.
 However, he finds out too late both girls had double crossed him.
 Especially when Lothor sees the rescued Ninja Students freed, along with Marah and Kapri bonding with Cam.
 Feeling like the alliance is no longer needed, Mesogog fights Lothor and ends up trapping him in a glass jar.
 Mesogog's Island Base was destroyed a few months later with the final fate of Lothor left unresolved.
 As he is not seen again, Lothor was destroyed in Mesogog's Island Base.